Local chemotactic response of $Escherichia$ $coli$ in fluid and near surfaces: Results

 \section{Results}

 The quantification of the chemotaxis of \textit{E. coli} bacteria towards MeAsp and casamino acids is carried out in a microfluidic chip consisting of three parallel channels, following the protocol of~\cite{Gargasson2025} inspired by~\cite{Ahmed_2010,Ahmed_Shimizu_Stocker_2010}, as depicted in Fig.~\ref{fig:setup}.
 Figure~\ref{fig:tracks} illustrates our observations after tracking the bacteria and reconstructing their trajectories from 20-second films.
-It presents two experiments conducted at different times, $T =$ \qtylist{0;5;25}{\minute}, as well as different heights: films taken at mid-channel height (Fig.~\ref{fig:tracks}e-g) and on the agar surface (Fig.~\ref{fig:tracks}i-k).
-When there is no chemical gradient in the central channel, no evolution is observed in the bacterial trajectories, see Fig.~\ref{fig:tracks}a-c.
-The distribution of bacteria in the channel does not change over the course of an experiment; the population remains uniformly distributed in the canal at all times, as shown in Fig.~\ref{fig:tracks}d.
-The observed profiles are consistent with the trajectories shown in Fig.~\ref{fig:tracks}a-c which shows bacteria present throughout the canal with trajectories that move in all directions without any preferential direction.
+It presents two experiments conducted at $\nabla c =0$ and $-\qty{200}{\uM\per\mm}$ and shows results of the analysis of image sequences acquired at times, $T = \qtylist{0;5;25}{\minute}$, and for $z=h/2$ (Fig.~\ref{fig:tracks}e)-g) and $z=0$ (Fig.~\ref{fig:tracks}i-k).

+When there is no chemical gradient, the bacterial trajectories show no significant evolution, as illustrated in Fig.~\ref{fig:tracks}a-c).
+The distribution of bacteria within the channel remains unchanged throughout the experiment; the population stays uniformly distributed at all times, as demonstrated in Fig.~\ref{fig:tracks}d).
+The observed profiles are consistent with the trajectories shown in Fig.~\ref{fig:tracks}a-c) which shows bacteria present throughout the channel with trajectories that move in all directions without any preferential direction.